Accumulation of oocytes in patients with a low response

 For this reason, care of patients with a Low Response should be especially thorough, both as regards the chosen protocol for ovarian stimulation and the processes of oocyte retrieval and management at the laboratory.
 In these cases, retrieving an extra oocyte may considerably increase the chances of success.

 While many of these patients benefit from the implementation of specific stimulation protocols and the use of adjuvant therapies, some of them will be refractive and will yield a very poor response.

-The appearance of vitrification as a successful technique to freeze both oocytes and embryos has stirred new expectations in patients with a low response at the possibility of accumulating vitrified oocytes from several stimulation cycles.
+The appearance of egg vitrification as a successful technique to freeze both oocytes and embryos, has stirred new expectations in patients with a low response at the possibility of accumulating vitrified eggs from several stimulation cycles.
 This way, after performing a number of oocyte collection cycles and once collecting a number between 6 and 8 oocytes has been achieved, the processes of fertilisation begin.
 In this case, prognosis is more favourable, as patients now have more or less the same number of oocytes as those patients with a normal response.

 This strategy offers a new option to patients with a Low Response, even though its advantages and disadvantages should be carefully analysed.
 They are listed below:

 Advantages to the accumulation of oocytes

 Not completing the processes of fertilisation and embryo culture makes necessary a single laboratory process to work with all the accumulated oocytes.
 Patients only have to pay a full treatment and additional cycles of freezing, keeping the chances offered by several cycles at a much lower cost.